jkcomment/perigordTestDapp/README.md

 Please refer here for the installation.
 Click [here](https://github.com/polyswarm/perigord)

-## Install
+## Installation
 ```
 $ cd $GOPATH/src && git clone https://github.com/jkcomment/perigordTestDapp
 ```

-## Build & Run
+## Usage
-Before build there is a testnet's script in the scripts directory in the Perigord repository.
-Execute testnet's script on another terminal.
+First, it is necessary to run testnet before the build.
+A testnet script that can easily run testnet is in the Perigord repository.
+Execute the script file.
+A testnet script that can easily run testnet is in the Perigord repository.
+Run it before the build.

 ```
 $ $GOPATH/src/github.com/polyswarm/perigord/scripts/launch_geth_testnet.sh
 ```

-build & run
+And, build & run
 ```
 $ cd perigordTestDapp && go run main.go event.go greeter.go
 $ ./main